nus-cs2030s/2021-s2/docs/23-wildcard.md

 }
 ```

-Similar to the version that takes in `T[]`, using generics allow us to constrain the type of the elements of the array and the object to search for to be the same.
+Similar to the version that takes in `T[]`, using generics allows us to constrain the type of the elements of the array and the object to search for to be the same.
 This allows the following code to type-check correctly:
 ```Java
 Array<String> stringArray;
 Array<Circle> circleArray;